CodingThrust/AMAT5315-2025Fall-Homeworks/hw2/README.md

     2. Create test vector: `x = randn(10000)`
     3. Benchmark each function using `@btime`
     4. Which approach is fastest?
 Explain why (2-3 sentences)

-    Minimal note: Loop/functional avoid temporaries; broadcasting with `.^` may allocate.

 2. (Performance Analysis) Analyze this type-unstable function: